cassmastern/lers-sandbox/docs/about.md

 # How This Site Was Developed and Deployed

-In August 2025, I revived an old MkDocs-based glossary project and transformed it into a modular, containerized showcase site.
+In August 2025, I revived an old MkDocs-based glossary project and transformed it into a modular, containerized showcase/demo/sandbox site.

+> *CM* are the initials of my GitHub ego (or should I say *persona* — "**as an** introvert, **I want to** hide behind an alias, **so that** I can reconcile the technically accurate with the politically correct").

 ## Architecture Overview